yuanzhongqiao/documind/README.md

 - Works with OpenAI and custom LLM setups (Llava and Llama3.2-vision).
 - Auto-generates schemas based on document content.

+### Try the Hosted Version 🚀

+The hosted version provides a seamless experience with fully managed APIs, so you can skip the setup and start extracting data right away.
+[Join the beta](https://documind.xyz/signup) to get access to the hosted service.

+In the meantime, you can explore the playground [here](https://www.documind.xyz/playground).
+Upload your documents and extract structured data with your own custom schema, or use one of the sample documents and template schemas.

 ### Roadmap

 Checkout planned features and improvements on the [roadmap](https://github.com/DocumindHQ/documind/discussions).

-### Try the Hosted Version 🚀

-A demo of the **documind** hosted version will be available soon for you to try out!
-The hosted version provides a seamless experience with fully managed APIs, so you can skip the setup and start extracting data right away.

-For full access to the hosted service, please [request access](https://documind.xyz/signup) and we’ll get you set up.

 ## **Requirements**